remix-run/remix/docs/guides/single-fetch.md

 }
 ```

-To keep things consistent, resource route `loader`/`action` functions will still receive a `response` stub and you can use it if you need to (maybe to share code amongst non-resource-route handlers):
+To keep things consistent, resource route `loader`/`action` functions will still receive a `response` stub and you can use it if you need to (maybe to share code amongst non-resource route handlers):

 ```tsx filename=app/routes/resource.tsx
 // But you can still set values on the response stubstraightforward approach